 Cyber SMART Research Focus

-While the financial sector is a present focus of research, other industry segments are exploring the use of blockchain technology, the need for comprehensive research on the security and privacy of cross border data flows, secure communications particularly in the context of the Internet of Things (IoT), and growing national and international issues around digital identity and know-your-customer protocols.
-Cyber SMART at Georgetown is also attracting other emerging industry segments such as the international insurance segment which is one of the early movers.
-However, organizations in many sectors both nationally and internationally are interested in these areas and need research at the intersection of computer science, law, regulation, business management, and economics especially in risk analysis and assessment of the impact of regulation, digital identity protocols, and know-your-customer requirements as part international anti-money laundering requirements.
-These are all areas where Georgetown is a pioneer in cross-discipline research.
+While the financial services sector is a present focus of research, other industry segments are exploring the use of blockchain technology, the need for comprehensive research on the security and privacy of cross border data flows, secure communications particularly in the context of the Internet of Things (IoT), and growing national and international issues around digital identity and know-your-customer protocols.
+Cyber SMART is attracting other industry segments such as the international insurance segment which is one of the early movers as well as organizations interested in supply chain issues.
+However, organizations in other sectors both nationally and internationally are interested in these areas and need research at the intersection of computer science, law, regulation, business management, and economics especially in risk analysis and assessment of the impact of regulation, digital identity protocols, and know-your-customer requirements as part international anti-money laundering requirements.
+These are all areas in which Cyber SMART has leading expertise.